-For this buyers guide we’ve pulled together the best independent data from the excellent Zero Friction Cycling website as well as factoring tens of thousands of hours of riding feedback from the Cyclingnews and BikePerfect teams.
-We’ve also thrown out which chains do you use and why questions to all our biking buddies from enduro e-bikers to time triallists.
+For this buyer's guide we’ve pulled together the best independent data from the excellent Zero Friction Cycling as well as factoring tens of thousands of hours of riding feedback from the Cyclingnews and Bike Perfect teams.
+We’ve also gathered intel from our biking buddies, from enduro e-bikers to time triallists.

-Unsurprisingly that’s thrown up a wide range of answers, but it’s also pointed out some solid recommendations to work with for every type of rider, whether your priorities are sheer speed, epic longevity or cost-effective value for 10-, 11- or 12-speed systems.
+Unsurprisingly that’s thrown up a wide range of options, but it’s also pointed out some solid recommendations to work with for every type of rider, whether your priorities are sheer speed, epic longevity or cost-effective value for 10-, 11- or 12-speed systems.

 You get allegedly stronger hollow pins, too.
-While some tests we’ve seen say they’re fractionally less efficient we always feel the opposite when they’re teamed with an X-Sync2 chainring.
-The ‘humped’ PowerLink joining links seem tougher and quieter than most and the shape and rainbow finish makes them easy to find in the chain.
+While some tests we’ve seen say they’re fractionally less efficient, we always feel the opposite when they’re teamed with an X-Sync2 chainring.
+The ‘humped’ PowerLink joining links seem tougher and quieter than most, and the shape and rainbow finish make them easy to find in the chain.

 The second-tier version of SRAM’s AXS transmission ‘ecosystem’ gets the same narrower-but-stronger big roller, asymmetric ‘Flat Top’ link design as the flagship Red chain.
 It gets the same epic lifespan ‘Hard-Chrome’ finish, too.
 Lack of hollow pins make it a bit heavier but we’ve had no problem with the solid pin construction so far and it means they can serve it up for half the price making them an AXS bargain.

-Australian chain and lube specialists Zero Friction Cycling has devoted years to searching out the best chains to sell.
-That makes the fact that YBN’s SLA is its go-to 11-speed chain a big deal and they’ve got the data (minimal-drag properties) to back it up.
-YBN SLA's last well too, not least because its surface coatings sync well with the highest performance lubricants.
+Australian chain and lube specialist Zero Friction Cycling has devoted years to searching out the best chains to sell.
+That makes the fact that YBN’s SLA is its go-to 11-speed chain a big deal and it's got the data (minimal-drag properties) to back it up.
+YBN's SLA chains last well too, not least because the surface coatings sync well with the highest performance lubricants.
 Chromium carbide hardened rollers definitely help too, and weight weenies can even opt for titanium rollers to save 15-20g depending on chain length.

-German chain brand Wipperman has a very loyal following, particularly among powerful, high-mileage riders.
+German chain brand Wippermann has a very loyal following, particularly among powerful, high-mileage riders.
 The top-of-the-line SX gets stainless steel inner plates to remove any corrosion issues.
 It feels clean and efficient on the bike and that sensation is backed up by lab results we’ve seen.

-Shimano has a habit of loading all its top tech into lower groupsets over time, but its really given riders on a budget a bargain bonus with the recent SLX introduction.
+Shimano has a habit of loading all its top tech into lower groupsets over time, but it's really given riders on a budget a bargain bonus with the recent SLX introduction.
 The chain sums it up nicely too as it delivers all the same Hyperglide+ shaping tweaks and Dynamic Chain Engagement roller upgrades.
 You even get Shimano’s Sil-Tec low friction Flourine coating for extra slickness so the only thing you’re missing is hollow pins.